Theis a 3D printer with a sturdy aluminum frame and a big build volume for around $300? Review the specs here.

 This concludes our Tronxy X5S: Preview the Facts article.
 We’ll keep you up to speed on this 3D printer.
 If you have any addition, please feel free to add them to the comment section.

-License: The text of "Tronxy X5S 3D Printer: Review the Facts Here!" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Tronxy X5S – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP